Passport Book vs Passport Card: Which Do You Need?

 Can I renew a passport card online?

 Yes, eligible passport card holders can renew online through MyTravelGov, just like passport books.
-The same eligibility requirements apply: your card must be or have been valid, issued when you were 16+, and issued within the last 15 years.
+The same eligibility requirements apply.

 Is a passport card good for cruises?

 It depends.
-A passport card works for closed-loop cruises (departing and returning to the same US port) that only visit Canada, Mexico, the Caribbean, or Bermuda.
-For cruises with flights involved or that visit other countries, you need a passport book.
+A passport card works for closed-loop cruises that only visit Canada, Mexico, the Caribbean, or Bermuda.
+For cruises with flights or other countries, you need a passport book.

 Same photo works for both

-Whether you're applying for a passport book, card, or both — the photo requirements are identical.
-Create yours with AI compliance checking.
+Whether you're applying for a passport book, card, or both -- the photo requirements are identical.
+Create yours with automatic compliance checking.